Samosa: English-speaking regions

-Samosas are popular in the United Kingdom, Australia, New Zealand, Trinidad and Tobago, Guyana, Uganda, South Africa, Rwanda, Kenya and Tanzania, and are also growing in popularity in Canada, and the United States.
+Samosas are popular in the United Kingdom, Australia, New Zealand, Trinidad and Tobago, Barbados, Guyana, Uganda, South Africa, Rwanda, Kenya and Tanzania, and are also growing in popularity in Canada and the United States.
 They may be called samboosa or sambusac, but in South Africa, they are often called samoosa.
 Frozen samosas are increasingly available from grocery stores in Australia, Canada, the United States, and the United Kingdom, where they are also frequently sold fresh by local Indian and Pakistani street market vendors.

 Variations using filo, or flour tortillas are sometimes found.

 Al-Shabaab's samosa ban

-Al-Shabaab, the extremist group controlling parts of Somalia, banned samosas in 2011 because of the possible use of rotten meat in the filling.
-Initial reports claimed that the ban was because the triangular shape could represent the Christian holy trinity, but were later corrected.
+Al-Shabaab, the extremist group controlling parts of Somalia, banned samosas in 2011 over concerns about the possible use of rotten meat in the filling.